Homero Niño de Rivera

-Homero Niño de Rivera Vela (born 23 March 1975), is a lawyer and Mexican politician from the National Action Party (PAN).
+Homero Niño de Rivera Vela (born 23 March 1975) is a Mexican lawyer and politician from the National Action Party (PAN).
 He served as a federal deputy for the state of Nuevo León during the 62nd session of Congress where he voted in favor of the energy reform.
 He has also served as the secretary of City Council of the municipality of San Pedro Garza García, Nuevo León.

 Political career

 Born in Monterrey, Nuevo León, Niño de Rivera Vela has participated in Mexican politics at all levels of government.

 As a public servant he held various positions in the federal government during the administrations of presidents Vicente Fox and Felipe Calderón.